 Each year, principals will make every effort to obtain up to date medical information about students.
 This information will be distributed to all staff members (and substitute teachers) and will include information about symptoms, treatment, possible reactions, information about medication, where it is stored, and appropriate response.
 Medical treatment, including the administration of medication should be limited to medications that are required on a long-term basis.
 Written parental consent is required and all medication is to be in original container, with expiration noted.
 A signed statement from the child's physician is required, outlining medication schedule, dosage, duration and storage instructions.
-A record of medication or treatment.
+A record of medication administration or treatment will be kept, identifying the date, time and person administering medication or treatment.
 All medication will be kept in a secure location in the school.
 Students will be allowed to self-administer medication with adult monitoring if the physician has notified the school in writing that they deem the student is capable of self-administration.
 All medication will be returned to parents or safely disposed at the end of each year.